cliffhall/angular-firebase-user-profiles/README.md

 ## License
 __angular-firebase-user-profiles__
-Copyright © 2016 Cliff Hall, all rights reserved.
+Copyright © 2016 Futurescale, Inc, All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: